LambdaColdStorage/questions/form/README.md

 **Hint:** Simple is better.
 Don't feel bad if all you submit is one JS file, one HTML file, and 1 CSS file.

-For this interview, you will be creating a sign up form.
+For this take-home assignment, you will be creating a sign up form.
 The form will have the following fields:

 - First name
 - Last name